menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 The $INCLUDE and $GENERATE Directives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Refer to the following articles for information about how these directives are handled in Men&Mice Suite.
+Refer to the following articles for information about how these directives are handled in Micetro Suite.

 * :ref:`dns-controller-include`